kovidgoyal/kitty/docs/binary.rst

 Uninstalling
 ----------------

-All the installer does is copy the kitty files into the install directory (defaults to :file:`~/.local/kitty.app`).
+All the installer does is copy the kitty files into the install directory.
 To uninstall, simply delete that directory.

 Building from source